apike/allenpike.com/_posts/2025-12-31-a-box-of-many-inputs.md

 One of the interesting questions when designing AI-enabled software is, “What does search input mean?”

 This was once a simple question: if a user entered “squish” in a search box, it would of course return things that contained “squish”.
-Over time, computers have improved to the point where a kind of universal “omnibox” is now possible.
+Over time though, computers have improved to the point where a kind of universal “omnibox” is now possible.
 Today software can:

 1. Return things with your input’s **typo** fixed
 2. Return things with a **synonym** to your input